eclipse-archived/ceylon-lang.org/documentation/1.3/tour/language-module.md

 your code on the JVM or on a JavaScript virtual machine.

 - When compiling for Java both types have 64-bit precision by default.
-  Eventually, you'll be able to specify that a value has 32-bit precision by annotating it `small`.
-But note that this annotation is really just a hint that the compiler is free to ignore (as it currently does).
+  You can specify that a value has 32-bit precision by annotating it `small`.
+  (But note that this annotation is a hint that the compiler is permitted to ignore.)
 - When compiling for JavaScript, `Float`s have 64-bit precision and `Integer`s have 53-bit precision.